Golden syrup: Production

 The free glucose and fructose present in golden syrups are more water-soluble than the original sucrose.
 As a result, golden syrups are less likely to crystallize than a pure sucrose syrup.
 The free fructose content gives the syrup a taste sweeter than that of an equivalent solution of white sugar; when substituting golden syrup for white sugar, about 25% less golden syrup is needed for the same level of sweetness.

 The term invert comes from the method used for assessing sugar syrups.
 The plane of linear polarised light passed through a sample of pure sucrose solution is rotated to the right.
 As the solution is converted to a mixture of sucrose, fructose and glucose, the angle of rotation reduces, through zero and then increases in the opposite direction, thus the direction appears to have been inverted compared to light passed through the sucrose solution.

-Home made
+Home-made

 Golden syrup is often made at home when unavailable.
 Water and sugar are stirred over heat until boiling, with citric acid added to enhance inversion of sucrose.
-Mixture is slowly boiled without stirring until it is thick and amber colored.
+The mixture is slowly boiled without stirring until it is thick and amber colored.
 At this point much of the sucrose will have inverted to fructose and glucose, and caramelization will have created other chemicals in addition to darkening the color.